- Organization and Procedures

 Current guides for conducting research in academic disciplines are located in the Reference Collection.
 This includes sources of both reference material and the literature of the subject.
 Guides covering singular or highly specific topics are located in the Stacks.

-A selected assortment of basic tools for genealogical research are also part of the Reference Collection.
+A selected assortment of basic tools for genealogical research are part of the Reference Collection.
+(ALA Collecting Level for Research Guides--2b.)

 The only sacred book presently in the Reference Collection is the Bible, of which several of the major translations are represented.
 Sacred books of other religious traditions may be located in Stacks.
 They could be located in Reference if necessary, though the patterns of reference inquiry have not yet indicated such a need.

 Wherever it is deemed necessary, the library owns duplicate copies of style manuals.
-Thus, Turabian’s A Manual for Writers of Term Papers are located at the Reference Desk Cabinet and at Reserve.
+Thus, Form and Style and Turabian’s A Manual for Writers of Term Papers are located at the Reference Desk Cabinet and at Reserve.

 Travel guidebooks and directories are selected for the Reference Collection both to meet the general travel needs of the University community and to provide geographical, economic, and other descriptive information useful to researchers.
 The Reference Collection does not include personal narratives or strictly pictorial works.
 Major guidebooks are purchased for states or regions in the U.S. as well as other countries and world regions.
 Travel books for the United States, Canada, and Great Britain are collected in greater depth.
 Specialized travel guides for the United States are purchased including hotel and motel guides, bed and breakfast directories, campground directories, and directories of special attractions (such as skiing facilities).
 Travel guidebooks for types of travelers, such as disabled individuals, are acquired as well.

 The Reference Collection adequately provides resources in all fields of knowledge to meet general information requirements and to support the curriculum and research needs of the University.
 Its strengths are in providing collections to generally support the curricula for education and business as well as a traditional liberal arts program.
-In recent years Rod Library has been able to greatly expand and enhance access to online databases and full text journal articles.
+Generous reference allocations relative to overall library funding and a responsive reference collection management program should also be seen as strengths.
+In recent years Rod Library has been able to greatly expand and enhance access to information sources (including full text sources) by subscribing to a large number of electronic databases and resources, including Infotrac-Expanded Academic ASAP, Lexis/Nexis Academic Universe, ABI/Inform, Education Abstracts Full Text, Ethnic NewsWatch, and Statistical Universe.

-The weaknesses of the collection are most evident in specialized subject areas, especially in technology and the sciences.
-The collection lacks some very specialized and generally expensive resources used for in-depth research as well as resources published in countries other than the United States.
+The weaknesses of the collection are most evident in highly specialized subject areas, especially in technology and the sciences.
+The collection lacks some highly specialized and generally expensive resources used for in-depth research.
 The currency of information in some areas is of some concern.
 Researchers generally want the most up-to-date information available, yet the library may not be able to afford every new edition or the supplements issued between editions.
-Due to stagnant and reduced funding, the library has only a limited number of subscriptions to electronic (online) Reference sources.
-An expansion in this area is sorely needed to keep up with 21st century information demands.
+Finding detailed, up-to-date information about foreign countries and areas of the world outside the United States can be frustrating.
+Requests for such information have increased as the number of international students at UNI and the international interests of the curriculum have grown.

 Reference & Instructional Services Department